nasserdr/dendroSense/README.md

 dendroSense is an R based library that helps analyzing dendrometers data by providing some common functionalities in addition to a graphical user interface.

+**TO DO:**

+-   [x] Create a first version GUI that reads standard dendrometers data and display statistics about them such as: Daily statistics, Stem Cycle statistics and Zero Growth Phase statistics.
+-   [ ] Fix the dates bug in the GUI version 1.
+-   [ ] Create a sample of examples code based on dendroAnalyst.
+-   [ ] Implement an irrigation model based on the dendrometers data.

 ## Installation

 You can install the released version of dendroSense from